sebasrodusa/Financial-Analysis-App-Development-4813/README.md

 ## Security Notes

-- This application uses bcrypt for password hashing
+- This application uses bcryptjs for password hashing
 - Environment variables are used for sensitive configuration
 - Row-level security is implemented in the database